SinghIsWriting/Star-and-Heart-Patterns/README.md

 # Star-and-Heart-Patterns
 I have wriiten code for some basic star patterns.
 Basically, this is a C++ language code to print some Start Patterns made of asterisk.

-# C Star and Heart Patterns
+# Star and Heart Patterns

-This repository contains C programs to print various star patterns and a heart pattern.
+This repository contains C program to print various star patterns and a heart pattern.
+The `star_and_heart_patterns.cpp` file contains a program that prints a pyramid-like star pattern, triangle and reversed triangle patterns, square patterns and a heart pattern.

   ```c
   Welcome to Universe of Patterns ;)